 Transportation in the Netherlands

 Holland has an excellent public transport network, consisting of buses, metro, trams, ferries and trains.
 It’s super reliable, modern and easy.
 You’ll need a public transport chip card (OV-chipkaart) which applies to all types of public transport.
-According to numbeo.com, on average the monthly cost of getting about in the Netherlands is around £87.00 as opposed to £150.00 in the UK.
+Based on the above-mentioned chart by Numbeo, on average the monthly cost of getting about in the Netherlands is around £87.00 as opposed to £150.00 in the UK.

 You’ll notice a large number of people using their bikes since biking is very popular with the Dutch.